Director: Aditya Dhar

 The film starts off with a verse from the holy Bhagavad Gita.
 This is followed by the film being divided into many chapters.
 Till the interval, there were a total of 5 chapters.
 The film shows the hijacking of the Indian Airlines flight at Kandahar.
 This then paves the way for the introduction of various characters of the film, primarily R. Madhavan as Ajay Sanyal, Chief of IB, Akshaye Khanna as Rehman Dakait, Sanjay Dutt as SP Chaudhary Aslam and Arjun Rampal as Major Iqbal.

-Amid all of them, exists Ranveer Singh in the role of Hamza Ali Mazhaari (till interval), who is presently in Pakistan on a mission.
-His background is only seen in flashes.
-His story so far is half-baked.
-In what way he becomes successful in his mission is what forms the rest of the film.
-Till intermission, the film is all about gory merciless bloodshed, cuss words and romance (in that order).
+Amid all of them, exists Ranveer Singh in the role of Hamza Ali Mazaari, who is in Pakistan on a mission.
+It's in the film’s second half that reveals his real identity and also his mission.
+The film, in totality, is about (dirty) politics that’s interspersed with gory merciless bloodshed, cuss words and romance (in that order).

 Dhurandhar Review: Actors' performance

-It's a no-brainer that Dhurandhar is an out-and-out Ranveer Singh film, who excels in the titular role.
-For a man who has always tried to push the envelope, he is yet again seen doing the same with this film.
-Even though the film’s length plays the villain, Ranveer still succeeds in playing the hero!
+It's a no-brainer that Dhurandhar is an out and out Ranveer Singh film who excels in the ‘titular’ role.
+For a man who has always tried to push the envelope is yet again seen doing the same with this film.
+Even though the film’s length plays the villain, but, Ranveer succeeds in playing the hero!
+The character of Sara Arjun (who plays Ranveer’s on screen ladylove) develops more towards the film’s second half.
+She surely has an endearing screen presence.

 After De De Pyaar De 2, R. Madhavan strikes again!
-The effortlessness with which he plays the role of the IB officer is truly commendable.
+The effortlessness he plays the role of the IB officer is truly commendable.
 It's nice to see Arjun Rampal back on the silver screen.
 Just like a tiger never changes its stripes, Arjun too does not change his quest for perfection with this film as well.
+Manav Gohil and Saumya Tandon do justice to their respective roles, despite the limited screentime.

-Dhurandhar, directed by Aditya Dhar (who has also written the film), not just boasts of being one of Bollywood’s lengthiest films, it also drags at a whole bunch of places.
+Dhurandhar, directed by Aditya Dhar (who has also written the film), not just brags of being one of Bollywood’s lengthiest films, but also drags at a whole bunch of places.
 The film, which has been ‘inspired by true incredible events’, should have surely cut down on many scenes.
-The first half so far is nothing less than a drag-fest.
+Barring the first half, it's the second half from where the film develops the much needed pace.

 Dhurandhar Review: FPJ Verdict